-- an evidence-led programme of training for your staff, designed around what really works, and how people really learn - exceptional professional development designed for ECTs, where they will learn skills that they can use straight away - a focused development programme for mentors and local and regional training run by expert facilitators - engaging and accessible online learning, alongside face-to-face and virtual training delivered by school-based experts - peace of mind... our central and Delivery Partner teams manage all aspects of the training, freeing up in-school staff to focus elsewhere - a training schedule carefully constructed to be compatible with school life with the realities of a teaching timetable and school commitments in mind.
+- an evidence-led programme of training for your staff, designed around what really works, and how people really learn - " exceptional professional development designed for ECTs, where they will learn skills that they can use straight away - a focused development programme for mentors and local and regional training run by expert facilitators - engaging and accessible online learning, alongside face-to-face and virtual training delivered by school-based experts

+- " peace of mind... our central and Delivery Partner teams manage all aspects of the training, freeing up in-school staff to focus elsewhere - a training schedule carefully constructed to be compatible with school life - with the realities of a teaching timetable and school commitments in mind.

-3 Keeping up-to-date: the online learning platform
+3. Keeping up-to-date: the online learning platform

-The online learning platform acts as the central point where ECTs and mentors can see Programme updates, access their resources and webinars, and enrol onto their training sessions.
-Induction tutors also have access to a 'Report' zone on their menu and can access Activity Completion Reports and monitor progress for the ECTs and Mentors they manage, directly from the dashboard on the Home zone.
+The online learning platform acts as the central point where ECTs and mentors can access their resources and webinars and enrol onto their training sessions.
+Induction Tutors also have access to a 'Report' zone on their menu and can access Activity Completion Reports and monitor progress for the ECTs and mentors they manage, directly from the dashboard on the Home zone.

-The resources and functionalities for ECTs sit within five zones: Home, Courses, Events Calendar, Explore, Help, allowing ECTs to:
+The resources and functionalities for ECTs sit within six zones: Home, Courses, Events Calendar, Explore, Learner's Report and Help & Support; allowing ECTs to:

-Home get the latest Programme news pick up team messages access their own, personalised upcoming events calendar jump into the Block they're working on see how much of the current Block they've completed Courses find all the Blocks of core, interactive eLearning, as they go live on the platform Events Calendar see which training events are available to them with their local Delivery Partner book onto selected events, choosing the date/time best suited to them Explore access core guidance, e.g., 'getting started', wellbeing, part-time/flexible working guides catch up on or revisit training sessions by accessing the recordings, and download webinars discover a range of additional resources, e.g., blogs, podcasts, research digests, videos and signposting to subject/phase/specialist associations Help access user guides, video demos and technical tips to support the use of the platform
+Home " get the latest programme news " pick up team messages access their own, personalised upcoming events calendar " jump into the Block they're working on " see how much of the current Block they've completed Courses ind all the Blocks of core, interactive eLearning, as they go live on the platform Events Calendar see which training events are available to them with their local Delivery Partner " book onto selected events, choosing the date/time best suited to them Explore access core guidance, e.g., 'getting started', wellbeing discover a range of additional resources, e.g., blogs, podcasts, research digests, and signposting to subject/phase/specialist associations